ArmSukrit/AnimeNotify/README.md

 python "...\path\to\main.py"
 ```
 - save as animenotify.bat
-- double click on it (same thing with open cmd and execute python main.py)
+- double click on it (same thing with open cmd and execute "python main.py" above)
 - ???
 - more profit